 What are long-term investments?

-Long-term investments are non-current assets that are held for a duration of more than a year.
+Long-term investments are non-current assets that are held for more than a year.
 Stocks, real estate, retirement plans, or bonds are mediums that can be used to invest to achieve long-term financial goals.

 Long-term investments: Options